top of page

 in melbourne

-Hidden within a suburban Melbourne cemetery lies a remarkable piece of Egyptian-inspired architecture: the tomb of David Syme, one of the world’s first media tycoons and the influential proprietor of The Age newspaper.
-Built in 1910—12 years before the discovery of King Tutankhamun’s tomb—this heritage-listed mausoleum is a miniature replica of Trajan’s Kiosk on Agilikea Island in Egypt.
+The tomb of Scottish immigrant David Syme, one of the world’s first media tycoons and the influential proprietor of The Age newspaper, is interred with his wife Annabella in a mausoleum built 12 years before the discovery of King Tutankhamun’s tomb.

 Designed by renowned architects Walter Richmond Butler and Ernest Royston Bradshaw, and adorned with copper and iron fittings crafted by artist Mabel Young, the tomb is a masterpiece of Arts and Crafts design.

-Featuring unpublished research, stunning visuals, and compelling storytelling, this talk is a journey into Melbourne’s hidden past and the life of a complex man whose tomb stands as a testament to an era of spiritual exploration and artistic innovation.
+Featuring unpublished research, stunning visuals, and compelling storytelling, this presentation is a journey into Melbourne’s hidden past and the life of a complex and enigmatic man whose tomb stands as a testament to an era of spiritual exploration and artistic innovation.

 Praise for the presentation from attendees: